Blue laser technology: Renishaw expands range and improves repeatability of on-machine tool measurement solutions

 Renishaw technologies provide the data that enables intelligent decision-making for Industry 4.0.
 On-machine tool measurement allows manufacturers to automate and optimise their processes and minimise quality problems and CNC machine stoppages.
 With the latest version of Renishaw's on-machine Reporter app, users can now view historical tool data captured by the NC4+ Blue and stream the measurements in real-time.
 Results can also be exported via CSV file or PDF report and either stored for traceability or imported into in-house quality analysis software.

-For more information, visit us at EMO in Milan, Italy (4th – 9th October 2021) or find out more about the existing NC4+ Blue system online at www.renishaw.com/nc4blue
+For more information, visit us at our Quality Assurance stand (stand number 135509) at IMTS 2022 in Chicago (17-19 September) or discover more information about the existing NC4+ Blue system online at www.renishaw.com/nc4blue

 For further images, videos, company biographies or information on Renishaw and its products, visit our Media Hub.